Sustainability | GovernanceResponsible Sourcing of Minerals

 TDK has been conducting initiatives for risk identification measures in accordance with the OECD’s Due Diligence Guidance.
 To guarantee the rationality of replies, surveys use the CMRT issued by the RMI to check whether products contain the so-called 3TG conflict minerals (tin, tantalum, tungsten, and gold) and identify smelters.
 After the retrieval of CMRT surveys, TDK compares them with the RMI’s Smelters Lists and evaluates the risk of conflict minerals included in production materials being used as funding for armed groups and the risk of human rights violations, including child labor.

-In fiscal 2024 surveys were implemented at Group companies, and the ratio of suppliers confirmed to be conflict-free was 90.9%, meaning our target of over 92% was unfortunately not achieved.
+In FY March 2025, surveys were implemented at Group companies, and the ratio of suppliers confirmed to be conflict-free was 93.9%, achieving our target.

 Related link